Release date: 2022-10-13

-The default is now that custom scan providers can't support projections, so they need to be updated for this release.
+The default is now that custom scan providers are assumed to not support projections; those that do will need to be updated for this release.

 Below you will find a detailed account of the changes between PostgreSQL 15 and the previous major release.

-Record and check the collation of each database (Peter Eisentraut)
+Record and check the collation version of each database (Peter Eisentraut)

 Allow ICU collations to be set as the default for clusters and databases (Peter Eisentraut)

 Previously, only libc-based collations could be selected at the cluster and database levels.
 ICU collations could only be used via explicit